 - Keeping trash containers clean and sealed, indoors and outdoors, is a simple yet effective way of keeping rodents at bay.

 Nothing ruins a comfy mattress like an infestation!
 Bed bugs are hard to eradicate because they are so small throughout every stage of their life.
 They also can live for months without eating, which means they can hide secretly in mattresses, box springs and headboards.

 Bed bugs are also known to survive near-freezing temperatures and extreme heat.

 - Checking baggage after a trip away from home

-- While travelling keep your baggage in the hotel bathroom so it doesn’t come in close contact to the bed
+- While traveling keep your baggage in the hotel bathroom so it doesn’t come in close contact with the bed